 However, just because Apple has approved an app like yours does not necessarily mean that yours will get approved.
 The App Store rules are constantly changing, and sometimes Apple will stop approving certain types of apps.

 Test a stealth release

 So how can you avoid App Store rejections?
-The short answer is: I don’t think it’s really possible. 😛 Rejections are an inevitable part of being an app developer.
-But you can increase your chances of having your apps approved — and feel better about receiving the occasional rejection — by following these tips.
-Test your app heavily on all platforms, be thoughtful about the metadata you present to the App Store reviewers and your future users, and attach clear, helpful instructions and demos to your App Store submissions.
+The short answer is: I don’t think it’s possible. 😛 Rejections are an inevitable part of being an app developer.
+But by following these tips, you can increase your chances of having your apps approved — and feel better about receiving the occasional rejection.
+Test your app on all platforms, be thoughtful about the metadata you present to the App Store reviewers and future users, and attach clear, helpful instructions and demos to your App Store submissions.
 See you on the App Store!